abu-dojana/plantech/README.md

 ## Acknowledgments

 - Thanks to all contributors and open-source libraries used in this project.
-- Special thanks to the Arduino and ESP32 communities for their invaluable resources and support.
+- Special Thanks to educ8s.tv (https://youtu.be/aUSwEkJCIAA?si=2lvx7QNANX3AVBHA) for the idea of using webpage as Character in ESP32.